aryam7/sc_rats/README.md

 # sc_rats
-Analyzing single cell data from drugged rats
+Analyzing single cell data from the brains of drugged rats